esaillar/manou/index.md

-Welcome to my website!
-It is still in progress..
+Welcome to my website!  ----- Sorry website in process of construction -----

 <div class="well" markdown="1">
 # About me

 <p>
-I am currently a postdoc at Inria Grenoble in the CORSE team.
+Hi, my name is Emmanuelle and I am a Postdoc in the Inria Corse team.
+I joined the team in december 1st, 2016 after one-year Postdoc position in the University of California Berkeley.
+I have obtained a M.Sc in Computer Science in 2012 from the University of Versailles, and a PhD in Computer science from the University of Bordeaux in 2015.
+My main interests are code analysis for debugging and optimization of High-Performance Computing applications.
 </p>

 <p>